LoginRadius/docs/content/references/api/b2b-identity/index.md

 ## Set Global authentication method on Organization

-This API is used to enable/disable the App's authentication method for an organization.
+Enables/disables the App's authentication method for an organization.

 ### Endpoint